ssyrota/university/InformationSecurity(mag1)/syllabus.typ

 )

 = Into
-Public key cryptography - is a method of encrypting, which allows individuals to securely communicate without sharing the secret key.

 // public vs asymmetric

+= Symmetric crypto
+/ Symmetric crypto: relies on the fact, that two sides know the same key, which they obtain by another secure channel.
+The same key used for encryption and decryption.

+Issues:
+1. Key distribution problem
+2. Number of keys on N users is n(n-1)/2
+3. No protection against cheating between Alice and Bob

 = Asymmetric encryption.
+Public key cryptography - is a method of encrypting, which allows individuals to securely communicate without sharing the secret key.

 Trapdoor one way function - function that can be easily computed in one way, and hard in the inverse without special(secret) information(trapdoor).
 In this case forward -> encrypt.
 Inverse -> decrypt.

 Private key - is key to decrypt message.
 Public key - is key to encrypt message.
+Or vice versa

 For signatures private key enables to sign and public to verify this sign validity.